-Edison, NJ, March 2014 — Bruce Stroever, CEO of the Musculoskeletal Transplant Foundation (MTF) today announced the appointment of Alan Milinazzo, President of InspireMD, and Tracy Schmidt, CEO of Intermountain Donor Services to the MTF Board of Directors.
+Edison, NJ, March 2014 — Bruce Stroever, President and CEO of the Musculoskeletal Transplant Foundation (MTF) today announced the appointment of Alan Milinazzo, President of InspireMD, and Tracy Schmidt, CEO of Intermountain Donor Services to the MTF Board of Directors.

 “We are honored to welcome Alan Milinazzo to the MTF Board,” said William W. Tomford, MD, Chairman of the MTF Board of Directors.
 “With more than 25 years of executive management experience in the life sciences sector, his business acumen and experience with medical device companies will bring added depth to our board.
 As MTF’s business becomes increasing complex, Alan’s expertise will be of critical importance to the Board.”